 The three main pillars of focus for our non-profit are WIT@work, WITonCampus, and WIT4girls.

 WIT@Work focuses on technology professionals and those interested in technology careers.
 We offer networking and support in a safe environment to provide education, awareness & collaboration with the result of retaining professionals in technology-focused careers.

 WIT@work operates in South Central, Southeast, and Northeast WI.
 More than 300 technology professionals have joined as members of WIT Wisconsin, for information on how to do this, see the members tab.

 WIT@work events - See "events" tab to learn more and register for upcoming WIT@work events.

-WITonCampus's Professional Connection Program supports female college students in exploring technology career opportunities.
-A professional is paired with a student for three months and they work together to accomplish a goal set by the student.
+WITonCampus Professional Connection Program supports female college students in exploring technology career opportunities.
+A professional is paired with a student for a semester and they work together to accomplish a goal set by the student.

 WIT4Girls is designed to excite, inspire and engage young women with technology.
 Through positive female mentorship, WIT4Girls helps girls see how their innovative ideas can lead to limitless opportunities technology careers.